 It’s the time of year when we like to sit down with clients to project current year results and see how we can help them manage their tax liabilities and avoid surprises.
-Planning is more important than ever with the changes brought about by the Tax Cuts and Jobs Act.
+Planning is important with the changes brought about by the Tax Cuts and Jobs Act.
 It’s not as simple as accelerating some expenses into the last few days of the year.
-The new tax regulations will require much more forethought to maximize the benefits available.
+The tax regulations require much more forethought to maximize the benefits available.

 Below we’ve outlined a few opportunities to consider, before it’s too late.

 With the limitation on State and Local Taxes set to $10,000, and the overall Standard Deduction increased to $12,000 for single filers and $24,000 for married filers, many taxpayers must carefully plan their deductions to ensure they realize the tax benefits of charitable donations.
 It may make sense to group deductions or pursue other methods of giving which are more tax advantageous.
 A careful analysis of your deductions is important to maximize their benefits.